8.3. Basic Types of Experimental Design

 Type 1: Separate Units in Pairs

-In this approach, we identify pairs of experimental units that are extremely similar and randomly assign one member of each pair to treatment and the other to control.
+In this approach, we identify pairs of experimental units that are extremely similar and randomly assign different treatments to the units in each pair.

 This design works when we can identify experimental units that are nearly identical with respect to characteristics that strongly influence the response.